Announcement Trusted Radiation Monitoring Since 1949

 Which Badges Are Right For Your Organization?

-Radiation Detection Company has 75 years of experience providing quality dosimetry solutions to over 28,000 companies nationwide.
+Radiation Detection Company has 75 years of experience providing quality dosimetry solutions to over 31,000 companies worldwide.
 Not sure what type of dosimeters your organization needs?
 Please contact us, and our team will be happy to provide guidance.

 Have a question that we did not touch on in this article?
 Please reach out to our Customer Care team, and one of our specialists will be more than happy to help.